tlswg/tls13-spec/draft-ietf-tls-tls13.md

 checks to see if it has recorded a matching ClientHello.
 It either aborts the handshake with an "illegal_parameter" alert or accepts the PSK but reject 0-RTT.
-If no matching ClientHello is found, then it stores the ClientHello as long as the expected_arrival_time is inside the window and accepts 0-RTT.
+If no matching ClientHello is found, then it accepts 0-RTT and then stores the ClientHello for as long as the expected_arrival_time is inside the window.
 Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but MUST NOT abort the handshake.